xsuite/xsuite/docs/apireference.rst

 xtrack.Line class
 =================

-The Xsuite Line class is the main class to build beam lines.
-Its interface is described in the following.
+The Xsuite ``Line`` class represents an ordered sequence of beam elements used for tracking, optics calculations, matching, and lattice manipulation.
+A line stores the sequence of element names and resolves them in its associated environment, available as ``line.env``.
+The environment owns the named elements, variables, particles, and other lines that can be shared across lattice descriptions.

+For most new lattices it is convenient to create an :class:`xtrack.Environment` and build lines with ``env.new_line(...)``.
+The ``Line`` constructor can also be used directly when the element objects and their order are already available.
 See :ref:`Lines <line-user-guide>` in the User's guide for tutorial examples on building and inspecting lines.

 .. contents::
     :depth: 2